Cutpoints of invariant subcontinua of polynomial Julia sets: Invariant continua and their cutpoints

 \begin{proof} Suppose that $y\in F$ maps to a component $F'\ne F$ of $Q\cap W$.
 By Corollary \ref{c:all-inv}, there are preimages $x'$ of $x$ that belong to $F$.
 Let $X'=P^{-1}(x)\cap F$; clearly, $X'$ is finite.
 Choose a component $F_y$ of $F\sm X'$ that contains $y$.
 Then $P(F_y)\subset F'$.
 Hence $P(\ol{F_y})\subset F'\cup x$.
 Now, by way of contradiction suppose that there is a sequence $y_i\in F$ converging to $x$ such that $P(y_i)\notin F$.
 Passing to a subsequence and using that, by Corollary \ref{c:all-inv}, there are only finitely many components of $Q\cap W$, we may assume that for some component $F'$ of $Q\cap W$ and for some point $x'\in X'$ the sets $\ol{F}_{y_i}$ converge to a continuum $B\subset \ol{F}$ containing $x$ and $x'$ such that $P(B)\subset \ol{F'}=F'\cup \{x\}$.
 However this contradicts Lemma \ref{l:enowander}.
 Thus, all points of $F$ sufficiently close to $x$ map to $F$. \end{proof}

 We are ready to prove Theorem \ref{t:only1}.

 \begin{thm} The set $Q\cap W$ is connected. \end{thm}

 \begin{proof} Let $F$ be a component of $Q\cap W$.
 Denote the union of all invariant $K$-rays and their landing points by $\Sigma$.
 Let $A$ be the component of $\C\sm \Sigma$ that contains points of $F$ close to $x$.
-By Lemma \ref{l:747ok}, Theorem \ref{t:7.4.7} applies to $T_F=\hp(\ol{F\cap A})$ and implies that $F$ contains a rotational fixed point of $\hp$ in $T$.
-By Theorem \ref{t:gm1a} and because of how the maps $P$ and $\hp$ relate to each other, we see that $F=Q\cap W$. \end{proof}
+By Theorem \ref{t:1a-new}, the set $\thu(F)$ contains the rotational object of $P$ in $A$.
+Since this applies to any component of $Q\cap W$, we conclude that there is just one component, i.e., that $F=Q\cap W$. \end{proof}

 Evidently, Theorem \ref{t:only1} implies Main Theorem.